untocodes/Vaults/README.md

 **``/adminvault vaults.admin``**

 ## Setup
+1. Download or build the plugin.

-1. Add the plugin file to the plugins folder.
+2. Add the plugin file to the plugins folder.
-2. Start the server.
-3. Edit the plugins/Vaults/config.yml to include your mysql details.
 3. Start the server.
+4. Edit the plugins/Vaults/config.yml to include your mysql details.
+5. Start the server.
 Enjoy!

 ## Development Setup